OPEnSLab-OSU/Loom/Max/ReadMe.md

 ### Developing Patches from Scratch

 Refer the the Max Help, Reference, and Examples which can be found under the Help menu

+Some patchers in existing patches are self contained and can simply be copied into a new patch to add the functionality as a tab.
+The 'WiFi config' tab / patcher is an example of this.

 ### Adding as option to ProcessorGen